mongodb/chatbot/CONTRIBUTING.md

 ## Infrastructure

-The project uses Drone for its CI/CD pipeline.
+The projects uses Drone for its CI/CD pipeline.
 All drone config is located in `.drone.yml`.

 Applications are deployed on Kubernetes using the Kanopy developer platform.
 Kubernetes/Kanopy configuration are found in the `<deployed project>/environments`